syncfusion-content/windowsforms-docs/WindowsForms/Calculate/Supported-Formulas/Text-Formulas.md

-* text1 is the text that is to be found.
+* text1 is the text to be found.